MarioProjects/face_gender_detection/README.md

+# Web Rest Api face detection with gender classification
-# Deep Learning Pytorch and Flask as Web App
+### Deep Learning Pytorch and Flask as Web App
 Here we will present a simple method to take a Pytorch model and create Python Flask Web App.

 Specifically, we will: